Nicholas Bennett (politician)

 Cllr Nicholas Jerome Bennett JP (born 7 May 1949) is a British politician and a former Mayor of the London Borough of Bromley.
-A member of the Conservative Party, he served as a Member of Parliament (MP) from 1987 to 1992 representing the constituency of Pembrokeshire, and was a Parliamentary Under-Secretary of State at the Welsh Office from 1990 to 1992.
+A member of the Conservative Party, he served as a member of parliament (MP) from 1987 to 1992 representing the constituency of Pembrokeshire, and was a Parliamentary Under-Secretary of State at the Welsh Office from 1990 to 1992.
 In that role he had responsibility for the Welsh Health Service, Social Services, Housing and Local Government, Water and Sport.

 Career

 Bennett was born in Hampstead, London.
-He was a school teacher from 1976–1985, and also worked for a period in educational publishing.
+He was a school teacher from 1976 to 1985, and also worked for a period in educational publishing.

 Bennett was a Conservative Councillor in the London Borough of Lewisham from 1974 to 1982, serving as the Leader of the Opposition in the Borough from 1979 to 1981.
 He was also a member of the Inner London Education Authority (ILEA) from 1978 to 1981, where he served on the Development and Schools Committees.
 He had previously fought St Pancras North in the GLC election in April 1973 and the Greenwich GLC by-election in October 1974.

-After standing unsuccessfully for Hackney Central in 1979, Bennett was elected to Parliament as the MP for Pembrokeshire at the 1987 general election.
-He served as member of the Select Committee on Welsh Affairs from 1987 to 1990, and the Select Committee on Procedure from 1988 to 1990, and was Vice-Chairman (Wales) of the Conservative Backbench Party Organisation Committee in 1990.
-A member of the ‘No Turning Back Group’ he and John Redwood were the only two MPs elected in 1987 invited to Margaret Thatcher’s final lunch in 10 Downing Street.
+After standing unsuccessfully for Hackney Central in 1979, Bennett was elected to parliament as the MP for Pembrokeshire at the 1987 general election.
+He served as member of the Select Committee on Welsh Affairs from 1987 to 1990, and the Select Committee on Procedure from 1988 to 1990, and was vice-chairman (Wales) of the Conservative Backbench Party Organisation Committee in 1990.
+A member of the 'No Turning Back Group' he and John Redwood were the only two MPs elected in 1987 invited to Margaret Thatcher's final lunch in 10 Downing Street.
 He was appointed the Parliamentary Private Secretary to the Minister of State at the Department of Transport, Roger Freeman, in 1990, before becoming a Parliamentary Under-Secretary of State at the Welsh Office from 1990 to 1992.
 His ministerial responsibilities included the Welsh NHS, local government and housing, adult and social care, water and sport.

-On June 20th 1990 a letter bomb, addressed to Bennett at the House of Commons, described in a cabinet minute by Home Secretary David Waddington, the following day as a 'low level incendiary device' was intercepted in the House of Commons post office and disarmed by police.
+On 20 June 1990 a letter bomb, addressed to Bennett at the House of Commons, described in a cabinet minute by Home Secretary David Waddington, the following day as a 'low level incendiary device' was intercepted in the House of Commons post office and disarmed by police.
 Similar devices were sent at the same time to the Secretary of State for Wales, David Hunt MP and Ivor Stanbrook MP for Orpington.